albar965/littlenavmap-manual/src/en/FLIGHTPLAN.rst

 |Delete Selected Legs or Procedure| Delete Selected Legs or Procedure
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Delete all selected flight plan legs.
-Use ``Undo`` if you delete legs accidentally.
+Use ``Undo`` if you deleted legs accidentally.

 The whole procedure is deleted if the selected flight plan leg is a part